-Th (e. the Regional Context Statement (RCS) Policy a.g., provides examples of how the OCP is or can be made consistent with the 2040 RGS) RGS GOAL 4 DEVELOP COMPLETE COMMUNITIES STRATEGY 4.1 Provide diverse and affordable housing choices. using choices.
-Role of Municipalities 4.1.7 Adopt Regional Context Statements which: a) include policies or strategies that indicate how municipalities will work towards meeting the estimated future housing demand as set out in Appendix Table A.4, which: i) ensure the need for diverse housing options is articulated in municipal plans and policies, including neighbourhood and area plans; ii) increase the supply and diversity of the housing stock through infill developments, more compact housing forms and increased density; iii) in collaboration with the federal government and the province, assist in increasing the supply of affordable rental units for households with low or low to moderate incomes through policies, such as density bonus provisions, inclusionary zoning or other mechanisms, particularly in areas that are well served by transit; iv) encourage and facilitate affordable housing development through measures such as reduced parking requirements, streamlined and prioritized approval processes, below market leases of publicly owned property, and fiscal measures. he 2041 OCP supports such actions (see OCP Connected Neighbourhoods chapter), for example, by: implementing the 2007 Affordable Housing Strategy and completing its update (e.g., in 2012); enabling a range of housing types (e.g., secondary suites, coach houses, granny flats, live-work, work-live, row housing) and affordable housing in High Density Urban Villages around the Canada Line Stations and Oval, as shopping centres and affordable housing policies when updating area plans. considering inmovative housing policies when updating area plans. or considering inmovative housing and rental units for households with low or low to moderate incomes (e.g., through research, policies funding): collaborating with the federal government, Province, Metro Vancouver, UDI, developers and housing agencies to increase affordable housing and rental units for households with low or low to moderate incomes (e.g., through research, policies funding): collaborating a wide range of incentives to improve housing and its affordability (e.g., density bonusing, parking reductions the reated ing and providing and its affordability (e.g., density bonusing, parking reductions the reations the City Apfordable Housing Reserves); the CZP enables the City to pursue multiple objectives at the same time, for example promoting affordable housing to achieve affordable housing and also parking to achieve affordable housing and also parking to meet community and project specific needs.
+The Regional Context Statement (RCS) Policy (e.g., provides examples of how the OCP is or can be made consistent with the 2040 RGS) RGS GOAL 4 DEVELOP COMPLETE COMMUNITIES ß STRATEGY 4.1 Provide diverse and affordable housing choices. housing choices.
+Role of Municipalities 4.1.7 Adopt Regional Context Statements which: a) include policies or strategies that indicate how municipalities will work towards meeting the estimated future housing demand as set out in Appendix Table A.4, which: a) ensure the need for diverse housing options is articulated in municipal plans and policies, including neighbourhood and area plans; including neighbourhood and area plans; including stock through infill developments, more compact housing forms and increased density; ii) in collaboration with the federal government and the province, assist in increasing the supply of affordable rental units for households with low or low to moderate incomes through policies, such as density bonus provisions, inclusionary zoning or other well served by transit; iv) encourage and facilitate affordable housing development through measures such as reduced parking requirements, streamlined and prioritized approval processes, below market leases of publicly owned property, and fiscal measures.
+The 2041 OCP supports such actions (see OCP Connected Neighbourhoods chapter), for example, by: () - ij) • implementing the 2007 Affordable Housing Strategy and completing its update (e.g., in 2012); • enabling a range of housing types (e.g., secondary suites, coach houses, granny flats, live-work, work-live, row housing) and affordable housing types (e.g., secondary suites, coach houses, granny flats, live-work, work-live, row housing) and affordable housing policies when updating area plans. • considering innovative housing policies when updating area plans. iii) - iv) • collaborating with the federal government, Province, Metro Vancouver, UDI, developers and housing agencies to increase affordable housing policies when updating area plans. iii) - iv) • collaborating with the federal government, Province, Metro Vancouver, UDI, developers and housing agencies to increase affordable housing and rental units for households with low or low to moderate incomes (e.g., through necestarch, policies funding): • enabling a wide range of incentives to improve housing and its affordability (e.g., density bonusing, parking reductions near transt, using the City to pursue multiple objectives at the same time, for example promoting affordable housing by reducing parking and providing density bonusing.
+In cases, this may include partly reducing parking to achieve affordable housing and also partly taking cash-in-lieu of parking to support providing TDM measures.
+This approach continues to work well as it provides flexibility to meet community and project specific needs.